vw090/feddit/README.md

 * [Questions](#questions)
 * [Future Features](#future-features)
 ## Description
-This is the backend for feddit, a learning project by Victor Weinert.
+This is the backend for feddit, a project by Victor Weinert.

-Similar to Reddit, except with posts referencing spatial data.
+Similar to Reddit

-Very much WIP
 ## Requirements
 - Docker